-How to Make Your Ice and Water Shield Last Longer
+How To Prevent Ice and Water Shield Problems

 Regardless of the exposure time on your ice and water shield, there are steps you can take to get the most use out of it.
 Good roof maintenance is the key to extending the life out of your water barrier.
 The longer your shield sits under the sun’s rays, the less-effective it becomes.
 Keep your roof in good condition to ensure the barrier stays protected.

 To protect the ice and water shield and keep your roof in top condition, you should regularly inspect your roof for issues.
 Also, check it after severe storms — wind and branches can pry up or remove shingles.
 Examine the roof for any missing, cracked or broken shingles, as these spots can lead to holes that expose the membrane.
 Inspect the attic for water spots and find out where the leaks are getting in — you might need a patch or membrane replacement.

 Further, keep all trees trimmed back away from the roof.
 Branches can fall off as the tree ages or during storms, breaking off large groups of shingles or putting an entire hole in your roof.
 If you notice ice dams forming regularly, there could be a problem with your barrier that needs examining.